-- A. This MOU shall become effective upon the date of the last signing by the parties' representatives, and shall continue in effect until and unless it is: 1) modified in writing by mutual consent of both parties; or 2) terminated by either MPID or OSH.
-This agreement may be terminated at any time by either party with thirty (30) days' advance written notice to the other party, or by mutual written agreement. - B. Each MPID inspector's responsibility to make referrals will take effect when that MPID inspector has completed the training provided for in this MOU. - C. This MOU in no way restricts MPID from participating in similar activities or arrangements with other public or private agencies, organizations, or individuals. - D. Specific work projects or activities involving the transfer of money, services, or property between the parties to this MOU shall require execution of separate agreements or contracts.
-Each subsequent agreement between the parties to this MOU shall comply with all applicable statutes and regulations, including those statutes and regulations applicable to procurement activities, and must be independently authorized by appropriate statutory authority. - E. Nothing in this MOU shall obligate MPID or OSH to expend appropriations or to enter into any contract or other obligation. - F. This agreement constitutes the entire understanding of the parties with respect to the subject matter contained within; and all prior agreements, understandings, and representations are superseded or canceled in their entirety.
+- A. This MOU will become effective on the date of the last signature and shall continue in effect unless: 1) the agreement is modified in writing by mutual consent of both parties; or 2) the agreement is terminated by either party upon thirty (30 days) advance written notice to the other. - B. Each inspector's responsibility to make referrals will take effect when that inspector has completed the training provided for in this MOU.
+For inspectors hired after July 1, 1995, the training will be provided within 90 days of their employment.

+- C. This MOU in no way restricts MPID from participating in similar activities or arrangements with other public or private agencies, organizations, or individuals. - D. Specific work projects or activities involving the transfer of money, services, or property between the parties to this MOU shall require execution of separate agreements or contracts.
+Each subsequent agreement between the parties to this MOU shall comply with all applicable statutes and regulations, including those statutes and regulations application to procurement activities, and must be independently authorized by appropriate statutory authority. - E. Nothing in this MOU shall obligate MPID or OSHNC to expend appropriations or to enter into any contract or other obligation. - F. This MOU revises and supersedes OSHNC/MPID MOU dated 5/12/95.